MistUnky/minebase/mods/base/base_api/README.md

 | nine1	| nine1	| nine1	|	| nine2	| nine2	| nine2	|
 | nine1	| nine1	| nine1	|	| nine2	| nine2	| nine2	|

-base.get_inventory_drops(pos, list, drops)
+`base.get_inventory_drops(pos, list, drops)`
-&nbsp;&nbsp;&nbsp;&nbsp;
 It copies the items of the inventory list in the inventory at pos as tables into the output table drops.

 Authors of source code
 ----------------------